Recipe from Tenneale Brennan

-Recently, my very dear friend from German threw a Bavarian themed party and I didn't want to come empty handed.
+Recently, my very dear friend from Germany threw a Bavarian themed party and I didn't want to come empty handed.
 I'm not much of a cook myself, however my friends are all very talented in the kitchen so I decided to challenge my abilities and attempt a Quark Cheesecake, or Kasekuchen.
 Much to my surprise, it was a huge success.
-I topped it off with some raspberry compot and was met with glowing reviews after dessert.
+I topped it off with some raspberry compote and was met with glowing reviews after dessert.

 I'm here to share this wonderfully delicious and light cheesecake that is easy enough to make, with a few tips I received from my friend that helped make the whole process run a lot smoother.

 - 4 tablespoon melted butter